Heroes' Acre, Pretoria: Location and description

-The Church Street Cemetery is located on the corner of WF Nkomo (Former Church street) and Eskia M'phahlele drive (Former DF Malan Drive) in Pretoria.
+The Church Street Cemetery is located in Pretoria on the corner of WF Nkomo (Former Church Street) and Eskia M'phahlele drive (Former DF Malan Drive).

 The central part of this historic cemetery is known as The Heroes' Acre.
 The cemetery is a vast green field filled with tombstones of diverse shapes and styles which are organized in rows.
 As this is a Christian cemetery, the graves are oriented facing east.
 Trees and shrubbery give the cemetery a calm feel.
 The silver crosses in The Heroes' Acre are significant and distinctive of the cemetery.

 The Heroes' Acre is listed as a heritage site.